syyrmb/RawPedia_CN/content/Film_Negative/index_zh-Hans.md

 This article is shared under CC BY-SA 3.0.

-It went through a rough proofreading before being uploaded, should be OK but can still be subject to errors.
+It had went through a rough proofreading before being uploaded, should be OK but may still subject to errors.

 # ***胶片负片***